linode/docs/docs/guides/troubleshooting/rescue-and-rebuild/index.md

 ### Starting SSH

 The Finnix recovery distribution does not automatically start an SSH server, but you can enable one manually.
-This is useful if your Linode won't boot and you need to copy files off of the disks.
+This is useful if your Linode does not  boot and you need to copy files off of the disks.
 You can also copy entire disks over SSH.
 To start SSH:

 1. Open the [Lish console](#connecting-to-a-linode-running-in-rescue-mode) for your Linode.